xabikos/vscode-jasmine/README.md

 ## Installation

-In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
+In order to install an extension you need to launch the Command Palette (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
 There you have either the option to show the already installed snippets or install new ones.

 ## Supported languages (file extensions)
 * JavaScript (.js)
 * TypeScript (.ts)
 * TypeScript React (.tsx)
+* JavaScript React (.jsx)

 ## Snippets